HowToOpenScience/lak2023-tutorial/README.md

 pip install -r requirements.txt
 ```

-Then navigate to the folder in your terminal and serve the docs.
+Then navigate to the  `src` folder in your terminal and serve the docs.

 ```
+cd ./src
 mkdocs serve
 ```

-> You may need to prefix these commands with either `python3 -m` for Unix systems or `py -m` for Windows systems if the python modules were not properly installed onto the path.
+> You may need to prefix the `pip` or `mkdocs` command with either `python3 -m` for Unix systems or `py -m` for Windows systems if the python modules were not properly installed onto the path.

 ## Citation